A Hollywood Heroine: TLA's First Magazine Style Editorial

 Wasp-waisted girdles, frothy petticoats, dramatic robes, and sharply-pointed bullet bras were the aesthetic of the day, a far cry from the minimalist, lightly-structured underpinnings of both the early 20th and early 21st centuries.
 This was an age when lingerie was not expected to merely complement the figure, but to create it wholecloth if one's outerwear required it.

 Though I prefer the considerably wider range of options we have available today, I also admire the structural engineering, the sense of "architecting" the body, that's conspicuously present in lingerie from the mid-20th century.
 Ruffles, darts, gathered sleeves, lace insets...all these details require considerable attention, and collectively, they make quite a statement.
 It's a beautiful legacy, and one I'm glad to see several modern day lingerie labels preserve.

 Shooting an editorial like this - complete with model, photographer, makeup artist, hairstylist, wardrobe, and location - has been a longtime dream of mine.
 I wanted to plan a shoot that not only represented my point of view and perspective on what lingerie could be, but that also showed a potential glimpse of TLA's future...at one of the many directions this site can go in.
 More than that, I wanted this editorial to feel inspiring, something that could transport you to a dream of lingerie.
 Here's hoping it's the first of many.

 All garments are credited to their respective designers within the captions.
-My heartfelt gratitude and thanks to What Katie Did, Va Bien, Catherine D'Lish, Angela Friedman, Harlow & Fox, Morua Corsetry & Couture, Dottie's Delights, and Layneau Collection for making this editorial possible.
+My heartfelt gratitude and thanks to What Katie Did, Va Bien, Catherine D'Lish, Angela Friedman, Harlow & Fox, Morua Corsetry & Couture, and Dottie's Delights for making this editorial possible.